zbjob/EIRES/README.md

 EIRES: Efficient Integration of Remote Data in Event Stream Processing
 ---

+## Prerequisites
+* Compiler needs support C++11 or higher.
+* bushfire code requires boost library, especially `geometry`, to compute intersections of polygons.
+That is to compute overlap of geography boundaries over satellite event streams.
+To run bushfire detection code, please configure a boost lib, https://www.boost.org/users/history/version_1_72_0.html
+* All running/configuration scripts are written for linux OS.
+Windows OS users need to change the paths accordingly.
+* We build parsers to parse query workloads from files.
+We define query workloads in files ending with `.eql`.  `run/sythetic.eql`, `run/bf-7.7_14.16.eql` and `google_cluster.eql` are query workloads for sythetic, day-time bushfire detection and google cluster monitoring respectively.

 ## Code
 Source code is in `src`.
 Separate directories are built for synthetic data, bushfire detection and google cluster monitoring.